SMANahian/BeatVote/README.md

-# PartyQueue
+# BeatVote

-PartyQueue is a Flask + MongoDB web application for running collaborative karaoke or party music rooms.
+BeatVote is a Flask + MongoDB web application for running collaborative karaoke or party music rooms.
 Users can search YouTube, add songs to a shared queue and vote.

 ## Features